asyncapi/generator/docs/template-context.md

 weight: 80
 ---

-While using the generator tool you may want dynamic values to be populated to your templates and thus be rendered in the output.
-The generator is able to achieve that using the **template context**.
+While using the generator tool, you may want dynamic values to be populated to your templates and rendered in the output.
+The generator can achieve that using the **template context**.
 The **template context** allows you to access the contents of the [AsyncAPI document](asyncapi-document.md) and inject dynamic values to the template files passed to the asyncAPI CLI during the generation process.
 The render engine will then display these dynamically assigned values in the output.

 ## Template context generation process